I Was a Teenage Zombie

-I Was a Teenage Zombie is a 1987 American comedy-horror film.
+I Was a Teenage Zombie is a 1987 American comedy horror film.

 Plot

-The film begins like a 1980s comedy with teens looking to purchase some marijuana but turns into comedy/horror genre when a drug dealer is pushed into the river and becomes a zombie.
+The film begins with teens looking to purchase some marijuana.
+The film plays with comedy horror conventions, when a drug dealer is pushed into the river and becomes a zombie.

 Production

 The film was shot on location in and around New York City, especially Brooklyn, Fort Lee, Englewood, Tenafly, Riverside Park, and Rockland County.
 Some of the scenes near the beginning of the film were shot at Brooklyn College in Flatbush, Brooklyn.

 Original Motion Picture Soundtrack

 The film's title track was recorded by the American band The Fleshtones, and the subsequent video was given rotation on MTV.
-Other bands and artists appearing on the film's soundtrack include: The Del Fuegos, The dB's, Dream Syndicate, the Violent Femmes, The Waitresses, The Smithereens, Los Lobos, Alex Chilton and the Ben Vaughn Group.
+Other bands and artists appearing on the film's soundtrack include: The Del Fuegos, The dB's, The Dream Syndicate, Violent Femmes, The Waitresses, The Smithereens, Los Lobos, Alex Chilton and the Ben Vaughn Group.
 The original soundtrack record is out of print.